Kbitt/classy-vuex/README.md

 `npm install --save classy-vuex` or `yarn add classy-vuex`

-`classy-vuex` does not depend directly (although typescript declarations reference several `vuex` types), so it necessary to pass in the `vuex` store constructor as below.
+`classy-vuex` does not depend directly on vuex (although typescript declarations reference several `vuex` types), so it necessary to pass in the `vuex` store constructor as below.
 It is also still necessary to initialize Vuex separately.

 ```typescript
 import Vue from 'vue'